qemu/qemu/docs/about/emulation.rst

 with linux-user execution as system emulation tends to generate re-translations as blocks from different programs get swapped in and out of system memory.

-If your program is single-threaded you can use the ``inline`` option for slightly faster (but not thread safe) counters.

 Example::